nitrozyna/FDR-Metabolomics/timelog.md

 * *0.5 hour* Meeting with supervisor.

 ### 30 Jan 2021
-* *1 hour* Set up model training on another machine with different dimensions and let it run for a couple of days.
+* *1 hours* Set up model training on another machine with different dimensions and let it run for a couple of days.

 ## Week 16

 ### 02 Feb 2021
-* *2 hour* Obtained models with different dimensions and set up experiments with varying library and query spectra to check the performance in comparison to Cosine Similarity.
+* *2 hours* Obtained models with different dimensions and set up experiments with varying library and query spectra to check the performance in comparison to Cosine Similarity.
-* *1 hour* Interpreted the results for above experiments and noted down the plan for future experiments.
+* *1 hours* Interpreted the results for above experiments and noted down the plan for future experiments.
-* *0.5 hour* Set up another experimental model training on another machine with different dimensions and let it run for a couple of days.
+* *0.5 hours* Set up another experimental model training on another machine with different dimensions and let it run for a couple of days.